Agriculture in Sri Lanka: Spices

-In 2015 alone, Sri Lanka’s spice exports amounted to USD 377 million, up from USD 264 million the previous year.
+In 2015 alone, Sri Lanka's spice exports amounted to US$377 million, up from US$264 million the previous year.

-Sri Lanka’s most famous export, cinnamon is the island’s premier spice export.
+Sri Lanka's most famous export, cinnamon is the island's premier spice export.
 Industry insiders classify the spice into two forms, Ceylon cinnamon (Cinnamomum Zeylanicum), and Cassia Cinnamon.
 Ceylon cinnamon is the costlier variety and is considered to be a much more upmarket product by those in the West.
-Sri Lanka exported USD 128 million worth of cinnamon in 2014, which accounted for 28% of global cinnamon exports for that year.
+Sri Lanka exported US$128 million worth of cinnamon in 2014, which accounted for 28% of global cinnamon exports for that year.

 Black pepper is the second largest export spice in Sri Lanka.
 Most black pepper is exported to India.
 But India and Vietnam re-export to Europe Sri Lankan pepper under the Indian/Vietnam label.

 Cardamom, one of the most important spices in the traditional cuisine of Sri Lanka, is mainly grown in the province of Sabaragamuwa around Deniyaya and Rakwana, but 90 to 95% percent of the cardamon which is harvested are consumed in the country itself.